-Two stroke use more fuel than four stroke.
-The two stroke does not have as efficient combustion as a four stroke.
-From general operating, a 65 HP two stroke will burn 4 gal/hour while a 80 HP four stroke will burn about 3 gal/hour (providing significantly more power and more speed).
+Two-stroke use more fuel than four-stroke.
+The two-stroke does not have as efficient combustion as a four-stroke.
+From general operating, a 65 HP two-stroke will burn 4 gals/hour while an 80 HP four-stroke will burn about 3 gals/hour (providing significantly more power and more speed).
 This depends largely on the specific operation but these are general guidelines.

 What about major maintenance?

 The biggest difference between the two and the four-stroke Rotax engine is the major overhaul period.
 Rotax recommends 300 hours for the two strokes, which is required for the S-LSA (many E-LSA take these to 600 hours), and 2000 hours for a four-stroke.
 Depending on how much you are flying this could be a factor to consider.